Worshipful Company of Spectacle Makers

 The Worshipful Company of Spectacle Makers is one of the Livery Companies of the City of London, UK.
+It ranks 60th in order of precedence of the Livery Companies.

-The company was founded by a Royal Charter of Charles I in 1629 AD; it was granted the status of a Livery Company in 1809.
+The company was founded by a royal charter of Charles I in 1629 AD; it was granted the status of a Livery Company in 1809.
 The company was empowered to set regulations and standards for optical devices; this was eroded by the Industrial Revolution, after which mechanical advancements made trade restrictions difficult to enforce.
+It is the oldest existing optical body in the world.